Colorado Buffaloes men's basketball: Individual talents lead the way

 Against Wisconsin–Parkside in January 1982.

 The lackluster results of Walseth's latter tenure would become the norm for Colorado over the next two decades.
-From 1977–78 to 1995–96, the Buffs would only have four winning seasons, and only once would even get to .500 in Big Eight play.
+From 1977–78 to 1995–96, the Buffs would only have four winning seasons, and only once would they even get to .500 in Big Eight play.

 While the Buffs struggled record-wise in the '80s and early '90s, they did have a few individual standouts that brought the team national attention.
 From 1980 to 1984, the Buffs were led by Jay Humphries, an exciting guard who made his mark all over CU's record book in just those three seasons.
 On offense, he became the school's all-time assist leader and also finished fourth all-time in scoring.
-Even with that though, Humphries was best known for his defense.
-Humphries is the school's all-time leader in thefts and led the nation in steals in 1982–83 with 115.
+Even with that, Humphries was best known for his defense.
+Humphries is the school's all-time leader in steals and led the nation in steals in 1982–83 with 115.
 Humphries was twice named Honorable Mention All-American (1982–83 & 1983–84) before being drafted by the Phoenix Suns with the thirteenth pick of the NBA draft.
 A teammate of Humphries in high school and at Colorado was post player Vince Kelley.
 Kelley also played with the Buffaloes from 1980 to 1984 and finished third all-time in career rebounds at CU.
-Kelly graduated in 1984 and played professionally in Australia and Portugal.
+Kelley graduated in 1984 and played professionally in Australia and Portugal.

 After starting out the '80s with talent like Humphries and Kelley, the Buffs found a way to round the decade out with two more stars to lead the team.
-Shaun Vandiver was a transfer from Hutchinson CC who only played three years in Boulder, but when it was all said & done finished as the school's all-time leader in field goal percentage and was the school's second leading scorer & rebounder in history.
-For his work, he was named Honorable Mention All-American in 1989–90 and was named Big Eight tournament MVP from a losing team after leading the 8th seeded Buffs to the Tournament Championship game before falling short – the first eight seed to ever make the championship game.
+Shaun Vandiver was a transfer from Hutchinson CC who only played three years in Boulder, but when it was all said & done, finished as the school's all-time leader in field goal percentage and was the school's second leading scorer & rebounder in history.
+For his work, he was named Honorable Mention All-American in 1989–90 and was named Big Eight tournament MVP from a losing team after leading the 8th-seeded Buffs to the Tournament Championship game before falling short – the first eight seed to ever make the championship game.